JuliaStats/MixedModels.jl/docs/src/bootstrap.md

 for generating sample values of a statistic, allowing for visualization of the distribution of the statistic or for inference from this sample of values.

-A _parametric bootstrap_ is used with a parametric model, `m`, that has been fitted to data.
+A _parametric bootstrap_ is used with a parametric model, `m`, that has been fit to data.
 The procedure is to simulate `n` response vectors from `m` using the estimated parameter values and refit `m` to these responses in turn, accumulating the statistics of interest at each iteration.